 There are two camps on the process of ending birthright citizenship.
 One holds that the only way to do so is by amending the Constitution; the other holds that birthright citizenship can be ended by statute--that Congress can end it by passing a law.

 Advocates of simply passing a law to the original intent of the 14th Amendment, when it was adopted in 1868--to grant and ensure citizenship for freed slaves.
 The statutory camp will also tell you that one of the amendment's authors, Senator Jacob Howard, stated that the amendment would (or should) not apply to children of foreign nationals.
-Rep. Gary Miller reproduces that quote in an op-ed at the Daily Caller
+Rep. Gary Miller reproduces that quote in an op-ed at the Daily Caller, and Rep. Lamar Smith, the top Republican on the House Judiciary Committee, outlines these arguments in a post at a Politico forum.

 A constitutional amendment addressing birthright citizenship, according to a Senate aide, likely wouldn't enumerate citizenship requirements in the Constitution itself; rather, it would specify that Congress has the power to delineate citizenship requirements.
 Graham does not appear to have any language drafted yet.
 It's just an idea.